railwayapp/docs/src/docs/guides/monorepo.md

 Popular in the JavaScript ecosystem, shared monorepos contain multiple components that all share a common root directory.

-By default, all components are built with a single command from the root directory (eg. `npm run build`).
+By default, all components are built with a single command from the root directory (e.g. `npm run build`).
 However, if you are using Nixpacks, then you can override the build command in the service settings.

 ```
 ├── package.json